 Lexical Hierarchy is related to the Lexical Semantics and Hierarchical Lexical Relations of lexical units.
 Lexical Hierarchy can help Search Engines to understand the structure of a language, content, paragraph, sentence, and angle of a large amount of corpus.
-Lexical Semantics also called Lexicosemantics.
+Lexical Semantics is called Lexicosemantics.
 Lexical Semantics and Lexical Hierarchy examine the relationships of words with each other.
 Some, Lexical Hierarchy examination examples are below.

-- Grouping, categorizing, and profiling the lexical items.
+- Grouping, categorizing and profiling the lexical items.

 - Differences and similarities between lexical items for different languages.

 - Lexical Meaning changes for the syntax of language and context.

 Lexical Hierarchy occurs from lexical items.
 A lexical item can be a lexical unit which is a compound word, a stop word, or just a root word.
 Lexical units can also be attached to suffixes, prefixes, or any kind of affixes.
 If the lexical items are attached to an affix, it are called “bound morphemes”.
 If it is not bound to affixes, it means that the lexical unit is a “free morphemes.”

 Lexical Hierarchy Forms can be grouped as below.

 Understanding the relational semantics between Lexical Units helps Search Engines to understand the content on the web better.